Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations.rst

 - **String matching**: Checks if the agent's response contains a specific string, keyword, or sentence.

+- **Metadata**: Verifies the presence of specific (tool calls, user information, etc.) metadata in the agent's response.

+- **Semantic Similarity**: Verifies that the agent's response is semantically similar to the expected output.

 .. note::

    For detailed information about these checks, including examples and how they work, see :doc:`/hub/ui/annotate`.